 The wide-level promenade, gently sloping beach and the expanse of sand at low tide make for an idyllic location for a family visit.
 The famous 1930's De La Warr Pavilion makes a prominent focal point and provides year-round quality entertainment.
 And the King George V Colonnade, with gift shops and cafe, provide entertainment, live music and enjoyment throughout the year.

-Bexhill-on-Sea seems to have retained all the best qualities of English life since the turn of the last century whilst managing to avoid most of the unpleasant influences which seem to have plagued so many other towns.
+Bexhill-on-Sea seems to have retained all the best qualities of English life since the turn of the last century whilst managing to avoid most of the unpleasant influences that seem to have plagued so many other towns.

-Renowned for its health giving air since Victorian times and enjoying probably the best climate on the south coast, Bexhill has been kept a jealously guarded secret by residents and those people who visit year after year.
+Renowned for its health-giving air since Victorian times and enjoying probably the best climate on the south coast, Bexhill has been kept a jealously guarded secret by residents and those people who visit year after year.

-With its Victorian and Edwardian architecture Bexhill-on-Sea has a strange magnetism which encourages those who leave - to return and those who visit - to stay.
+With its Victorian and Edwardian architecture Bexhill-on-Sea has a strange magnetism which encourages those who leave to return, and those who visit to stay.

 There is always something very comforting to come home to the quality of life and the safety of this cosy town.